Aeontanvir/image-slider-using-angular-react-vue/README.md

-# Image Slider Demo Repository
+# Image Slider using Angular, React, and Vue

 ## Overview: